 The Best Budget Smartphones for Every Type of User

 Smartphones seem to be getting more and more expensive by the year.
-Even Apple’s middle-market iPhone 13 comes in at a starting price of $799.
+Even Apple’s middle-market iPhone 14 comes in at a starting price of $799.
 Prospects don’t get better on the Android side either, with the Samsung Galaxy S22 also starting at $799.

 With prices like that, can you even find an affordable smartphone anymore?
 One that has solid, essential features but doesn’t hurt your wallet?